techidaily/site-facebook/source/_posts/building-a-community-around-your-brand-increase-likesshares-on-fb.md

  There are plenty of ways to find out what's trending on Facebook at any given time.
 Once you have that information, tie in what you want to say to one of those topics to get a quick boost.

- If you've ever wondered[whether it's a good idea to use hashtags in your Facebook posts](https://www.makeuseof.com/do-hashtags-work-on-facebook/) , the answer is yes, but you need to use them strategically.
+ If you've ever wondered [whether it's a good idea to use hashtags in your Facebook posts](https://www.makeuseof.com/do-hashtags-work-on-facebook/) , the answer is yes, but you need to use them strategically.
 Don't abuse them or no one will pay attention to them or your posts might appear spammy.

- Keep in mind that[Facebook hides some content on the News Feed](https://www.makeuseof.com/content-types-facebook-hides-why/) for various reasons.
+ Keep in mind that [Facebook hides some content on the News Feed](https://www.makeuseof.com/content-types-facebook-hides-why/) for various reasons.

 ## Posting for Success on Facebook